rehierl/html-outliner-spec/issue-associations-notes.md

 Because `parentSection` represents only a single reference, this step could be executed either when entering, or when exiting a node.
-With regards to `innerNodes`, this step turns out to be **problematic**, if the association is established when exiting the remaining nodes (reversed order).
+With regards to `innerNodes`, this step turns out to be **problematic**, if the association is established when exiting the remaining nodes (in reversed order).

 Example: An inner #text node of a heading element will be added to the `innerNodes` list before the heading element itself is.